 The Traditional Approach to Customer Segmentation

-The traditional customer segmentation method relies only on basic demographic information such as age, gender, and life stage.
+The traditional insurance segmentation process relies only on basic demographic information such as age, gender, and life stage.

-This type of customer segmentation gets the job done in markets with little competition.
+This type of market segmentation gets the job done in markets with little competition.

 However, this weak approach to customer segmentation often creates sweeping generalizations and stereotyping.

-Therefore, in today’s competitive and customer-centric insurance industry, this model doesn’t cut it.
+Therefore, in today’s competitive and customer-centric insurance business, this model doesn’t cut it.